County Limerick Ireland · Co. Limerick · Kilbeheny Save · Share

 Apr-May

-Longer daylight, snow is gone, the path firms up.
-Still cool at 900m; bring a layer.
+Longer daylight, the snow is gone, the ground firms up.
+Still cold near the summit; bring a layer.
 Lambs on the lower slopes.

 ◉ Go